leeminze214/Let-us-Farm/README.md

 Crops field monitoring & sampling robot!

 Features⭐:
--select point on map (right) and robot will move there automatically -manual remote control option of robot movement, arm and grabber -web cam stream hosted by RPI displayed on UI
+-select point on map (right) and robot will move there automatically \n -manual remote control option of robot movement, arm and grabber -web cam stream hosted by RPI displayed on UI
 -UI accessible wirelessly on phone/browser